Netcracker/KubeMarine/documentation/Installation.md

 Dynamic variables have some limitations that should be considered when working with them:

+* Dynamic variables are not supported in inventory files of maintenance procedures (e. g. upgrade).
 * All variables should be either valid variables that Kubemarine understands, or custom variables defined in the dedicated `values` section.
   ```yaml